Retour

 Remarks:

 • TEN is the interconnection system between the former SING (Norte Grande Interconnected System) and the SIC (Central Interconnected System) networks in Chile.
 It is operated both ways: when the current flow is inverted, the electrical power goes to zero.
 In this range, the measurement equipment is less reliable which explains the high value for the transmission losses.
+In 2023, the calculations have taken into account a case of force majeure among the Chilean electricity authorities, which explains a higher result than in previous years.

 • Losses of TL in Peru are not computed anymore because directly connected to thermal power plants (their losses correspond to the auxiliary power supplied from the system).